Nicholas0350/nicholasgousis/project/gotomarket/afslclaude.md

 *   How proper compliance tech can turn a cost center into a competitive advantage

 ## license revocations
  are critical intelligence for the compliance community.
 The paid newsletter about license losses could be a compelling lead magnet and revenue stream, while also positioning you as someone who deeply understands the regulatory enforcement landscape.

-For AFSL database, potential tweet themes that could drive interest:
+Potential tweet themes to drive interest:

 *   Pattern analysis of why licenses get revoked (without naming specific cases yet - save those details for the paid newsletter)